-When the Status field is 0, 1, or 3, the TIM Broadcast Interval field, TIM Broadcast Offset field, High Rate TIM Rate field, and Low Rate TIM Rate field are included in the TIM Broadcast Response element.
+When the Status field is 0, 1, 3, or 4, the TIM Broadcast Interval field, TIM Broadcast Offset field, High Rate TIM Rate field, and Low Rate TIM Rate field are included in the TIM Broadcast Response element.

 8.6.15.2 TIM frame format

 The Timestamp field is defined in 8.4.1.10 (Timestamp field).
-The field contains a valid TSF timestamp when the TIM Broadcast Response frame contained a reason code “Accept, valid timestamp present in TIM frames.”
+The field contains a valid TSF timestamp when the TIM Broadcast Response frame contained a Status field indicating “Accept, valid timestamp present in TIM frames” or "Overridden, valid timestamp present in TIM frames".
 The field is reserved otherwise.

 10.2.2.17 TIM Broadcast

 A non-AP STA may activate the TIM Broadcast service by including a TIM Broadcast Request element in a TIM Broadcast Request frame, Association Request frame or Reassociation Request frame that is transmitted to the AP, which specifies the requested interval between TIM frame transmissions (the TIM Broadcast Interval).
 On receipt of a properly formatted TIM Broadcast Request element in a TIM Broadcast Request frame, Association Request frame or Reassociation Request frame, the AP shall include a TIM Broadcast Response element in the corresponding TIM Broadcast Response frame, Association Response frame or Reassociation Response frame, when dot11TIMBroadcastActivated is true.
-When the requested TIM Broadcast Interval is acceptable, the AP shall include a TIM Broadcast Response element specifying the requested TIM Broadcast Interval and a Status field indicating “accept” when no valid TSF timestamp is present in the TIM frames, or “accept, valid timestamp present in TIM frames” when a valid TSF timestamp is present in the TIM frames.
-When the AP overrides the request, it shall include a TIM Broadcast Response element with a Status field indicating “Overridden,” and include in the TIM Broadcast Response element the smallest TIM Broadcast Interval that is currently active.
-Otherwise, the AP shall include a TIM Broadcast Response element with a Status field indicating “denied.”
+When the requested TIM Broadcast Interval is acceptable, the AP shall include a TIM Broadcast Response element specifying the requested TIM Broadcast Interval and a Status field indicating “Accept” when no valid TSF timestamp is present in the TIM frames, or “Accept, valid timestamp present in TIM frames” when a valid TSF timestamp is present in the TIM frames.
+When the AP overrides the requested TIM Broadcast Interval, it shall include a TIM Broadcast Response element specifying a different TIM Broadcast Interval and a Status field indicating “Overridden” when no valid TSF timestamp is present in the TIM frames, or “Overridden, valid timestamp present in TIM frames” when a valid TSF timestamp is present in the TIM frames, and include in the TIM Broadcast Response element the smallest TIM Broadcast Interval that is currently active.
+Otherwise, the AP shall include a TIM Broadcast Response element with a Status field indicating “Denied.”
 The Status field in a TIM Broadcast Response element that is included in an Association Response frame or Reassociation Response frame has implications only for the TIM Broadcast negotiation.

+NOTE—The STA might ignore the TIM Broadcast Interval in the TIM Broadcast Response element if the Status field indicates "Accept" or "Accept, valid timestamp present in TIM frames", because the TIM Broadcast Interval is the requested one.